eddmann/eddmann.github.io/_posts/2014/2014-02-17-understanding-python-wsgi-with-examples.md

         print('Goodbye.')
 ```

-Although somewhat verbose we have been able to create a simple web application which handles supplied POST data using the CGI modules 'FieldStorage' class.
+Although somewhat verbose, we have been able to create a simple web application which handles supplied POST data using the CGI module's `FieldStorage` class.
 These are the very simplified building blocks used in popular frameworks such as [Flask](http://flask.pocoo.org/) and [Django](http://www.djangoproject.com/).